Schischeck/motisTraffic-Day-CSA/STYLE.md

 # Comments

-  - Do not use comments that do not explain anything like:
+  - Do not write comments that do not explain anything like:

         /**
          * @return  returns the index